GergesHany/object-oriented-programming-OOP-/Polymorphism/README.md

 ## Some Key Points About Virtual Functions
-- irtual functions are Dynamic in nature
+- Virtual functions are Dynamic in nature
 - They are defined by inserting the keyword “virtual” inside a base class and are always declared with a base class and overridden in a child class
 - A virtual function is called during Runtime